taochen/ssase/README.md

 This is a framework that enables self-adaptive feature selection and selection of learning algorithms to model the correlation of control features, environments, interference to Quality of Service (QoS) attributes (e.g., response time).
 More details can be found in the following publications:

  > * T. Chen and R. Bahsoon , Self-Adaptive and Online QoS Modeling for Cloud-Based Software Services.
-IEEE Transactions on Software Engineering, to appear.
+IEEE Transactions on Software Engineering, 2016, doi:10.1109/TSE.2016.2608826.

  > * T. Chen, R. Bahsoon and X. Yao.
 Online QoS Modeling in the Cloud: A Hybrid and Adaptive Multi-Learners Approach.
 The 7th IEEE/ACM International Conference on Utility and Cloud Computing (UCC2014), London, UK.
 2014.